dialog-semiconductor/BLE_SDK6_examples/IR_remote/readme.md

 ### Adding protocols/Modify the driver

-	Users are welcomed to add custom protocols or modify the driver for their own needs.
+	Users are supposed to add custom protocols or modify the driver for their own needs.
 Please refer to instruction below to understand how the encoding works.

 - Drivers and protocols